Privacy and Security

 Update on the U.S.-EU Safe Harbor Framework

-On October 6, 2015, the European Court of Justice issued a judgment declaring invalid the European Commission’s July 26, 2000 decision on the legal adequacy of Safe Harbor.
-On July 12th, 2016, the European Commission issued an adequacy decision on the EU-U.S. Privacy Shield Framework.
-This Framework, which replaces the Safe Harbor program, provides a legal mechanism for companies to transfer personal data from the EU to the United States.
-It is enforced by the FTC.
-More information is on the Privacy Shield Framework page.
+On October 6, 2015, the European Court of Justice issued a judgment declaring invalid the European Commission’s July 26, 2000 decision on the legal adequacy of the U.S.-EU Safe Harbor Framework.
+On July 12, 2016, the European Commission issued an adequacy decision on the EU-U.S. Privacy Shield Framework.
+This new Framework, which replaces the Safe Harbor program, provides a legal mechanism for companies to transfer personal data from the EU to the United States.
+The FTC will enforce the Privacy Shield Framework.
+We continue to expect companies to comply with their ongoing obligations with respect to data previously transferred under the Safe Harbor Framework.
+More information on the new framework is on the FTC’s Privacy Shield Framework page.
 Updated on July 25th, 2016.